 Who would I recommend The Courage To Be Disliked summary to?

-The 14 year old girl with braces, who gets bullied at school, the 23 year old grad student, who’s worried about his future career, and anyone who feels like their past continues to haunt them.
+The 14 year old girl with braces, who has to deal with bullying at school, the 23 year old grad student, who worries about his future career, and anyone who feels like their past continues to haunt them.